SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

-For the sake of avoiding any favorable bias toward \aspectTool, and thus remaining conservative in our comparisons, we consider an alternative method (called \emph{relaxed locations} in the following) to determine the confusion matrix such that the baseline tools are considered correct if they detected vulnerabilities, wherever they are, while \aspectTool is still required to precisely match the ground-truth locations.
+For the sake of avoiding any favorable bias toward \aspectTool, and thus remaining conservative in our comparisons, we consider an alternative method (called \emph{relaxed locations} in the following) such that the baseline tools are considered correct if they detected vulnerabilities, wherever they are, while \aspectTool is still required to precisely match the ground-truth locations.
 More precisely, detections by a baseline tool in the code before commit are TPs if they do not exceed the number of ground-truth locations, while detections in excess are FPs.
 However, if there are fewer detections than ground-truth locations, the difference is the number of FNs.
 Moreover, each detection by a baseline tool in the code after commit is also an FP, while the number of TNs is the difference between the number of ground-truth locations and the number of detections.
-In short, with the relaxed-locations method, the confusion matrix for each vulnerability $\vuln$ is computed as follows: